Youlman/alx-system_engineering-devops/0x19-postmortem/README.md

 Finally, by 11:00 AM UTC a puppet script was developed to address any potential failures in other parts of the server and was deployed across all system instances.

-At 11:30 AM UTC -05:00, the system regained 100% operational status, with all traffic functioning smoothly.
+At 11:30 AM UTC, the system regained 100% operational status, with all traffic functioning smoothly.

 ### Corrective and preventative measures ###

 Following the resolution of the issue, I conducted an analysis to identify measures that could enhance response and prevent similar problems in the future.
 The following actions are currently being implemented:

-	* Disabling the existing configuration release mechanism and implementing a CI (Continuous Integration) deployment mechanism that includes thorough testing throughout the implementation process for every new change.
+	- Disabling the existing configuration release mechanism and implementing a CI (Continuous Integration) deployment mechanism that includes thorough testing throughout the implementation process for every new change.
-	* Enabling comprehensive error logging on the PHP service, which is typically deactivated by default, to capture detailed information for troubleshooting.
+	- Enabling comprehensive error logging on the PHP service, which is typically deactivated by default, to capture detailed information for troubleshooting.
-	* Developing Puppet templates that can be swiftly implemented to address various server errors, such as executing bash code, updating deprecated software, or modifying lines in files.
+	- Developing Puppet templates that can be swiftly implemented to address various server errors, such as executing bash code, updating deprecated software, or modifying lines in files.
 These actions aim to bolster response capabilities and proactively mitigate potential issues, ensuring a more robust and efficient system moving forward.